-You’ve carefully crafted the perfect pitch, and you’re ready to reach out to your perfect guest or podcast.
+You’ve carefully crafted the perfect pitch and are ready to reach out to your perfect guest or podcast.
 You send your email and you wait…and wait…and wait….and nothing happens.
 You get absolutely no response.
 So what do you do?
 Give up and move on?
 NO!

-Here at Interview Connections, our expert booking agents have perfected the art of the outreach, and I am going to share 2 of our top tips for getting a response when you reach out.
+Here at Interview Connections, our expert booking agents have perfected the art of outreach, and I will share 2 of our top tips for getting a response when you reach out.

 First, email is not enough.
 Email inboxes can be a black hole for communication.
 Communication can easily get buried in the hundreds, thousands, and even tens of thousands of emails that podcast hosts and guest experts receive.
 So let’s get creative and reach out another way.
 Try to connect with them on their social media accounts, and reach out that way.
 Don’t just stop with a quick Facebook message.
 Try LinkedIn, Twitter, etc. – whatever it takes to reach them!
-Make sure you connect with a friendly introduction first, before you make a request of them.
-When you establish a positive relationship from the get go, you’ll be far more likely to get a positive response to your request.
+Make sure you connect with a friendly introduction first before you request them.
+When you establish a positive relationship from the get-go, you’ll be far more likely to get a positive response to your request.

 When other mediums fail, pick up the phone and CALL!
 That might seem like a novel idea in this digital world, but you can literally cut days of email communication out if you can connect directly over the phone.

 Sound like a lot of work?
 It is!
-It takes a tremendous amount of time and effort to get quality guests for your podcast or to get yourself booked on the best shows.
+It takes tremendous time and effort to get quality guests for your podcast or get yourself booked on the best shows.
 Don’t have time to do it on your own?
 Partner with me and my expert team of booking agents at Interview Connections, and we’ll do it for you!